Morena 6 support resources

 There is a known bug in Java version 1.6.
 To workaround, use Morena version 6.3.2.4 or higher, or use -Xcheck:jni in your Java command line (there will be plenty of warnings from the Java interpreter), or use Java 1.5 or lower.

-Is there any difference between MS Windows and Mac OS release?
+Is there any difference between the MS Windows and Mac OS release?

-From the Java developer point of view there is no difference.
-API is same for all environments.
-Mac OS X has different security constraints as MS Windows.
+From the Java developer’s point of view there is no difference.
+API is the same for all environments.
+The security constraints under Mac OS X are different to those under MS Windows.

-What is the difference between a trial version and the full version?
+What is the difference between the trial version and the full version?

 The trial version and the full version have the same features.
-They differ in a license statement displayed to the Java console.
+They differ in the license statement displayed to the Java console.

 Could you send me some information about the licenses, the shipping and the payment methods?

-Our license policy: You need as many licenses, as many developers work on project where Morena Framework is included.
-You can include Morena Framework to the unlimited number of your applications (applets too) and distribute it to the unlimited number of customers.
+Our license policy: You need as many licenses, as there are developers working on the project where the Morena Framework is included.
+You can include the Morena Framework in an unlimited number of your applications (and applets) and distribute it to an unlimited number of customers.
 Your customers have to be "end users", i.e. you are not allowed to offer your applications with the Morena Framework to other developers.
-You are not allowed to sell stand alone Morena Framework.
-In this case of source code license, one license is enough for the whole organization.
+You are not allowed to sell the stand-alone Morena Framework.
+For the source code license, one license is enough for the whole organization.

-Shipping: You can download a full product including evaluation license from try & buy page .
+Shipping: You can download a full product including an evaluation license from our try & buy page .
 After purchasing a commercial or obtaining a educational license you will receive morena_license.jar file as an email attachment.
-Then just replace the evaluation morena_license.jar file contained within product package with the new one.
+Then just replace the evaluation morena_license.jar file contained within product package with the new file.

-Payment methods: You can buy a commercial license on-line from try & buy page .
-If you prefer, you can pay directly to our bank account as a money order as we send you an invoice.
+Payment methods: You can buy a commercial license on-line from our try & buy page .
+If you prefer, when we send you an invoice, you can pay by account transfer into our bank account or by money order, whichever you prefer.

 Where can I find more information about Twain specification?